logo for chinese-antique-porcelain.com

 Please don't get confused by the .... "reign mark".
 Some people seem to call this a "period mark", but the Chinese literally means "year recording mark".

-As the reign name was used for year notation in ancient times, the reign in which was supposedly made was written by some private kilns and almost always by the imperial (official) kiln in the mark.
-That marks are called reign marks does not mean the items are imperial or made for the court.
+As the reign name was used for year notation in ancient times, the reign in which an item was supposedly made was used by both private kilns, and almost always, by the imperial (official) kiln in the mark.
+It follows that the marks which are called reign marks are used does not mean the items having them are necessarily imperial or made for the court.

 If something is "of a reign" (or of the period) it means the item was supposedly made during the reign which the marks states, not later (unless it is an apocryphal mark).
 It does not say, however, whether it is a private kiln or imperial item.